Finite-Sample Properties of Model Specification Tests for Multivariate Dynamic Regression Models: Model and Test

-Proposition~\ref{proposition:6} clarifies the role of the FGLS-D estimator within the $BD$/$GEXOG$/$EBD$ framework.
-While OLS-based CO-type procedures are only guaranteed to be consistent under the narrow $BD$ class (and typically fail outside $BD$), FGLS-D remains consistent on the larger $GEXOG$ region and is asymptotically equivalent to the corresponding infeasible GLS estimator within that class.
-In particular, even when the regressors load on lagged disturbances so that contemporaneous orthogonality---and hence OLS consistency---fails generically, the one-sided feedback structure of $GEXOG$ ensures that $\{\ve u_t\}$ admits a closed VAR($p_0$) representation driven by $\{\ve\varepsilon_{u,t}\}$.
-Consequently, the quasi-differencing step based on the estimated $\{\ve\Psi_{uu,j}\}$ is asymptotically correctly specified, delivering an infeasible-GLS-equivalent estimator.
+Proposition~\ref{proposition:7} shows that FD has a larger consistency region than FCO estimators.
+While CO-type procedures are guaranteed to be consistent only under $BD$, FD remains consistent under the broader $GEXOG$ condition, and under $BD$ it is asymptotically equivalent to FCO.
+This reflects the fact that, under $GEXOG$, the disturbance process $\{\ve u_t\}$ admits a closed VAR($p_0$) representation, so the quasi-differencing step is asymptotically correctly specified.

+Although the multivariate FD estimator is consistent under $GEXOG$, it is inherently a two-step estimator.
+The filtered regressors used in the second-step GLS regression, as well as the feasible weighting matrix, are constructed from first-step estimates of the disturbance dynamics and innovation covariance matrix.
+Consequently, the second-step estimating equation inherits first-step estimation error, and the naive plug-in covariance formula that treats these generated objects as fixed is generally asymptotically invalid.